tldr-pages/tldr/pages/linux/gitk.md

 > A graphical git repository browser.

-- Show repository browser in current git repository:
+- Show the repository browser for the current git repository:

 `gitk`